joelchan/notes/discourse-graph/questions/QUE - What is synthesis.md

             - [[[[CLM]] - Synthesis is creating a new whole out of component parts]]

             - So the new thing should have properties that the mere sum of the parts doesn't.
 But what properties?
-We think the core idea is that [[[[CL]] - Clearer cases of synthesis involve substantial conceptual innovation]]
+We think the core idea is that [[[[CLM]] - Clearer cases of synthesis involve substantial conceptual innovation]]

                 - [[Z: Theories are core examples of synthesis]]